 - share your expertise and become an advocate for the profession as an IBMS Representative or Nominee

-- an IBMS Higher Specialist Diploma, Diploma of Higher Specialist Practice, or
+- IBMS Higher Specialist Diploma, Diploma of Higher Specialist Practice,

-- an IBMS Diploma in Expert Practice in Non-Gynaecological Cytology + an IBMS Advanced Specialist Diploma in Non-Gynaecological Cytology or
+- IBMS Diploma in Expert Practice in Non-Gynaecological Cytology as well as an IBMS Advanced Specialist Diploma in Non-Gynaecological Cytology

-- an IBMS Diploma in Expert Practice in Histological Dissection + an IBMS Advanced Specialist Diploma in Specimen Dissection
+- IBMS Diploma in Expert Practice in Histological Dissection as well as an IBMS Advanced Specialist Diploma in Specimen Dissection

-- hold a biomedical science-related D-level academic qualification (e.g. PhD, Professional Doctorate), or UK NARIC confirmed equivalent and have five years professional experience in an area related to biomedical science
+- a biomedical science-related D-level academic qualification (e.g. PhD, Professional Doctorate), or UK ENIC confirmed equivalent and have five years professional experience in an area related to biomedical science

 How to join

 Download and complete an IBMS Membership Application form

 Send to firstname.lastname@example.org along with:

 - payment (IBMS membership fees + £20 registration fee)

 For more information on joining the IBMS, or renewing or upgrading your membership, visit our FAQ page.